Sitting at Work is a Heart Attack Risk

 UPDATE: 58 Minutes Sitting / 2 Walking

 Good news for office workers!
-Sitting at a desk all day has been shown to be a huge health risk.
-Now researchers at the university of Utah found that getting up and walking around, just 2 minutes every hour, can cut your risk of early death by 33%.
+Sitting at a desk all day is a huge health risk.
+Now researchers at the University of Utah found that getting up and walking around, just 2 minutes every hour, can cut your risk of early death by 33%.

 Accepted March 14, 2015.